 A variable font animation shows the two versions

-I am delighted to see the essence of the source typeface in Portonovo.
+I am thrilled to witness the essence of the source typeface captured in Portonovo.

-To work with such inspiring historic books printed by one of the most important press was a delight.
+Working with these inspiring historic books, printed by one of the most significant presses, was an absolute delight.